Managing Anxiety: Recognizing the Signs and Taking Control

 1. Your Body Feels “On Alert” Even When Nothing’s Wrong

 Anxiety keeps your body in a constant state of “fight or flight.”
 Racing heart, chest tightness, or restlessness may linger long after the stressor is gone.
+If your body feels stuck in fight-or-flight even when life is ‘fine,’ there may be deeper nervous system patterns at play.
+Trauma-informed therapy in Las Vegas can help you work with those patterns gently and effectively.

 What helps: Try box breathing (inhale for 4 counts, hold for 4, exhale for 4, hold for 4).
 This signals safety to your nervous system and helps you reset.